message/iata/HT.md

-Published 09.02.2021
+Published 21.05.2021
-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) antigen or RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+1. Passengers must have a negative COVID-19 antigen or RT-PCR test taken at most 72 hours before departure from the first embarkation point.
-- This does not apply to passengers with a medical certificate with a positive Coronavirus (COVID-19) test result.
+- This does not apply to passengers with a medical certificate with a positive COVID-19 test result.
 They must have the evaluation of the doctor who treated them.
 2. Passengers are subject to medical screening.
 3. A completed Health Declaration Form must be presented to immigration upon arrival.